dbl-works/terraform/rds/README.md

   # when creating a read-replica
   master_db_instance_arn = null  # ARN of the master database
-  is_read_replica        = false # if true, this will be a read-replica }
+  is_read_replica        = false # if true, this will be a read-replica enable_replication     = false # if true, logical replication will be enabled }
 ```